 The best coaches out there are hungry and reflective.
 They’re always pushing themselves to do one thing: get better.

-And it’s important to realize that there are so many things to consider: energy systems development, periodization throughout a macrocycle, psychology of behavior change, volume and load management, logistics of program writing, macronutrients, micronutrients, and dispelling pervasive myths that confuse your clients.
+It’s important to realize that there are so many things we must consider: energy systems development, periodization throughout a macrocycle, psychology of behavior change, volume and load management, logistics of program writing, macronutrients, micronutrients, and dispelling pervasive myths that confuse your clients.

 And a ton of other stuff.
 That’s just what comes to my mind in the last sixty seconds.